reekamaharaj/reekamaharaj/README.md

 ### Hi.
 I'm Reeka. :wave:
 I pride myself on being a hard worker and will always take the opportunity to learn.
 I enjoy taking on challenging projects and learning to work in new environments.

 I had a short career in Civil Engineering before I decided to take a step back to re-evaluate my life goals.
 I took some time to volunteer with non-profits, substitute for my public school district, become a support group leader and start a small art business.
 Through each option, there was a connecting factor.
 The importance of software development.
 I saw gaps that could be filled with the right software application.

-I have a passion for back-end, I enjoy the technical side of all things and have naturally gravitated towards server-side development.
+I am looking for a full-time position to apply all my new skills and become a better coder.
+With more experience I know I can build amazing, user-friendly applications.
+I would love to spend my time outside of work helping non-profits find ways to streamline their work so they can spend more time doing great things, and less time navigating confusing software.

 #### Other things about me
 * I am a mental health advocate.